Torres del Paine

 Can I find ATMs in Torres del Paine?

 No, there aren’t.
-You can provide yourself enough Chilean pesos in the nearest town (Puerto Natales o El Calafate in Argentina) Even though some hotels have credit cards, connections might be lousy due to the remoteness of some areas.
+You can provide yourself enough Chilean pesos in the nearest town (Puerto Natales o El Calafate in Argentina).
+Even though some hotels have credit cards, connections might be lousy due to the remoteness of some areas.

 How much money can I spend per day in Torres del Paine?

-What to include in your luggage
+What to include in my luggage?

 Torres del Paine National Park is characterized by having an unstable trans-Andean climate, with strong winds, especially in summer.
 The average temperature in summer is 12 ° C, with a minimum of 0 ° C and a maximum of 23 ° C, the annual precipitation reaches 700 mm.

 Warm clothes and fleece are always a great choice because they will warm you and protect you from the winds, quick-drying clothes (the advantage of special fibers is that they dry very quickly and the body does not get cold), windbreakers and / or waterproof jacket, walking shoes and sunscreen.
 Dress up in layers.
-So this could be your packing list:

 Where to go for a run in Torres del Paine?